2025-2026 Cohort

 Mākena Miller

 Mākena Miller (She/They/Mak) grew up in Honolulu, Hawaii.
 Mak moved to New York City and experienced her first winter (yikes!) when she attended NYU’s Tisch School of the Arts, and as a result Mak now has a proper winter coat.
 Soon after Mak dove into improv at UCB (advanced study), as well as other comedy theaters in New York.
-Mākena has an MFA in Acting from American Conservatory Theater and recently trained with Philippe Gaulier, CLOWN ALERT!
+Mākena has an MFA in Acting from American Conservatory Theater and trained with Philippe Gaulier, CLOWN ALERT!

 Mak co-wrote, produced, and performed in her play, 3HAMS.
 After touring 3HAMS in Brooklyn, they brought it to The Edinburgh Fringe Festival 2024!